 The Gala kicks off the annual Smithsonian Food History Weekend, which continues for two more days and includes myriad other events.
 The gala features the presentation of the Julia Child Award, as well as inspiring speakers, delicious food, and world-class beer and wine.

 The Julia Child Foundation for Gastronomy and the Culinary Arts established the Julia Child Award in 2015 to honor an individual who has made a profound and significant difference in the way America cooks, eats, and drinks.

 The award was created by the Foundation to continue to foster the impact and contributions Julia Child made during her lifetime.
-Jacques Pépin was presented with the first-ever Award at the inaugural Gala in 2015; Rick Bayless was the 2016 recipient of the Award; and Danny Meyer was the 2017 recipient, and Mary Sue Milliken and Susan Feniger earned the award last October.
+Jacques Pépin was presented with the first-ever Award at the inaugural Gala in 2015; Rick Bayless was the 2016 recipient of the Award; Danny Meyer was the 2017 recipient, and Mary Sue Milliken and Susan Feniger earned the award last October.